 Faced with a new model from their deadly rival Airbus, Boeing desperately wanted to beat it to the market and maintain their own Model 737 sales.
 The quickest route to market was a re-engined 737 NG, with a new and more advanced engine.
 But the new engines were bigger and would scrape on the ground, so Boeing moved them forwards out from under the wing until there was room to set them up high enough.
 That upset the balance, making the plane wobbly and unsafe when it was nose-high during takeoff and landing.
 Pilots would need to be retrained, which took the airlines more time, and Boeing's established sales strategy was to claim that this was unnecessary.
 They had not only promised as much to at least one airline, but also contracted to huge penalty repayments if retraining was needed after all.
 So they decided to add a new safety system, the MCAS, to mimic the old handling qualities.
 Except, it didn't really, it simply warned the pilot if the nose was too high and then automatically forced the nose back down again.
 This crude fix should still have meant re-training the pilots.

 And disaster it was.
 Engineering faults at every level could cause MCAS to operate and push the nose down repeatedly.
 Pilots did not know to take the necessary precautions and, when faced with the problem, instinctively did what they were trained to do, which was the wrong thing.
 Two planes crashed, killing all on board.
 Boeing still denied any issues, seeking to put the blame on the dead pilots for not following their training.
 However the "black box" flight recorders and voice transcripts soon gave the lie to those claims.
-Boeing has paid billions in compensation and fines, and at the time of writing the first criminal indictment of an involved employee has been issued; it is said that more are likely to follow.
+Boeing has paid billions in compensation and fines, and at the time of writing at least one employee has been convicted of criminal acts; it is possible that more may follow.
 This was one hoax that bit back, and bit back hard.

 The sad irony is that, not long after the design was frozen, to resolve a quite different problem anticipated on the next, forthcoming version, another Boeing engineer invented an extending undercarriage that increases ground clearance but still fits in the same bay when retracted.
 Had Boeing been less greedy and taken the time to do the job properly, there would have been ample room for the bigger engines, no need to reposition them, no need for MCAS – and no temptation to perpetrate a criminal and deadly hoax.